 Special features of this programme

-The primary objective of this Masters is to enable learners to expand their job responsibilities and opportunities in new areas after completing the programme.
+The primary objective of this Masters is to enable learners to expand their job responsibilities and opportunities in new areas after completing the course.
 It will also enable learners to create an excellent network within the pharmaceutical industry, both by meeting other regulatory professionals during the course and by interacting with industry experts while completing their dissertation research.
-The programme is also designed to upskill professionals working in Regulatory Affairs who have already gained first- hand experience of handling regulatory issues.

 A second-class honours degree in science, engineering, quality,pharmaceutical or regulatory affairs or cognate areas.
 Those failing to meet the classification requirement may be eligible for entry to the Postgraduate Diploma.